 - Reports, Replies and Comments are then assessed by the Editor-in-charge, who formulates an editorial recommendation.

 - If the editorial recommendation is for publication or rejection, it is forwarded to the Editorial College, which takes the binding editorial decision by consultation of the relevant specialty's Editorial Fellows.
-If the recommendation is to publish the paper as Select (targeting approximately the top 10% of articles considered), Editorial Fellows of all specialties get the chance to support or object to this promotion.
+If the recommendation is to publish the paper as Tier I (targeting approximately the top 10% of articles considered), Editorial Fellows of all specialties get the chance to support or object to this promotion.

 - If the Editorial Recommendation is for a minor or major revision, it is communicated directly to the authors, who must then resubmit.
 Upon resubmission, the Editor-in-charge can either start a new refereeing round or directly formulate a new editorial recommendation.